michael-milette/moodle-filter_filtercodes/README.md

 * {ifnotinsection}{/ifnotinsection} : Will display the enclosed content only if the user is not in a section of a course.
 * {ifingroup id|idnumber}{/ifingroup} : Display content if the user is part of the specified course group ID or group ID number.
 * {ifnotvisible}{/ifnotvisible} : Display content if the course visibility is set to Hide.
+* {ifactivitycompleted id}{/ifactivitycompleted} : Display content if the activity specified by the id (see URL parameter of activity), has been completed.
+Requires that completion be enabled for the site, the course and configured in the specified activity.
+Note: Activity IDs change when you copy or restore a course.
+In such cases, you will need to manually edit and correct the IDs in the tags to reflect the new activity id numbers so as to restore their functionality.

 #### Roles